Beagle puts GitHub to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect GitHub with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches GitHub for when a PR sits unreviewed or a build breaks, then nudge reviewers and draft the summary.
+Beagle watches GitHub for when a PR sits unreviewed or a build breaks and is ready to nudge reviewers and draft the summary.
 You can also just ask it questions about your pull requests in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in GitHub - and nothing is sent or saved until you approve it.